scholarslab/scholarslab.github.io/collections/_posts/2010-09-24-synchronizing-development-databases.md

 layout: post
 slug: synchronizing-development-databases
 title: Synchronizing Development Databases
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
-- coding
-- databases
+- code
 ---

 As a developer, I routinely work on multiple machines during the course of a project.
 One of the biggest pains is working on a database-driven project is that I often need to move the data on machine X to machine Y, make changes, then move the updated data from machine Y back to machine X.